radianceteam/everscale-client-ruby/README.md

   sleep(0.1) until @res || get_now() >= (timeout_at * 2)
   ```

   * No automatic generator has been used to generate Ruby classes or bindings to the SDK.
-Why not Because no appropriate simple and working one has been found.
+Why not?
+Because no appropriate simple and working one has been found.

   * The constant `TonSdk::NATIVE_LIB_VERSION` holds a version of TON SDK native library which the gem supports.
-The version of the gem which is `TonSdk::NATIVE_LIB_VERSION`, and `TonSdk::VERSION` don't necessarily match each other.
+Note that `TonSdk::VERSION` and `TonSdk::NATIVE_LIB_VERSION` constants don't necessarily match each other.

 ## Credits